 Whether you are reading this book at home with your family or with a class, try activities that expand on the fun and learning.

 Illustrate and Present – Children choose a tongue twister to illustrate and share.
-Their drawings will help them understand, learn and present the Spanish tongue twisters.
+Their drawings will help them understand, learn and present the tongue twisters.

-Incorporate Actions – Choose actions for children to do with sounds or words that are repeated in the Spanish tongue twisters.
+Incorporate Actions – Choose actions for children to do with sounds or words that are repeated in the tongue twisters.
 Choose actions that represent the meaning of a word, or stand up and sit down for a certain sound or word.
 For example, with the tongue twister Beto rebota la bola from the story, kids can stand up/sit down each time they say rebota.

 You can also touch your head for one sound and your shoulders for another.
 Once students know the actions, they can do them faster and faster as they say the tongue twister.

-Line by Line – This activity is fun and gives kids a chance to learn Spanish tongue twisters with a friend.
+Line by Line – This activity is fun and gives kids a chance to learn tongue twisters in Spanish with a friend.
 In pairs, student say the tongue twister alternating lines.
 They must listen carefully to try to keep the rhythm going and say the tongue twister as quickly as possible.